Verify blue/green deployment compatibility

 -

-In Guidewire Home, select the star system containing the application to deploy.
+In Guidewire Home, select the star system (physical star system) containing the application to deploy.

 -